nttcom/terraform-provider-ecl/website/docs/d/mlb_health_monitor_v1.html.markdown

 * `id` - (Optional) ID of the resource
 * `name` - (Optional) Name of the resource
-    * This field accepts single-byte characters only
+    * This field accepts UTF-8 characters up to 3 bytes
 * `description` - (Optional) Description of the resource
-    * This field accepts single-byte characters only
+    * This field accepts UTF-8 characters up to 3 bytes
 * `configuration_status` - (Optional) Configuration status of the resource
     * Must be one of these values:
         * `"ACTIVE"`